-- When you are eligible for Medicare, this plan is generally considered secondary and covers expenses only up to the Medicare allowable expense.
-When you receive a covered service, Medicare pays benefits first.
-For additional information on how this plan coordinates with Medicare, refer to How this Plan Coordinates with Medicare Parts A and B - Unless otherwise indicated, "you" refers to you and your covered dependents. - Your health plan pays benefits only for services and supplies described in this Booklet as covered expenses that are medically necessary. - This Booklet applies to coverage only and does not restrict your ability to receive health care services that are not or might not be covered benefits under this health plan. - Store this Booklet in a safe place for future reference.
+- Unless otherwise indicated, "you" refers to you and your covered dependents.
+You can refer to the Eligibility section for a complete definition of 'you'. - Your health plan pays benefits only for services and supplies described in this Booklet as covered expenses that are medically necessary. - This Booklet applies to coverage only and does not restrict your ability to receive health care services that are not or might not be covered benefits under this health plan. - Store this Booklet in a safe place for future reference.